Alkene or Olefin in Organic Chemistry

 or β – pentylene

 In this method, ethylene considers as the parent substance.
-Thus the higher member is the derivatives of ethylene.
+Therefore the higher member is the derivatives of ethylene.

-- When the groups attached to the same carbon atom of the olefins named as the asymmetrical hydrocarbon.
+- When the groups attached to the same carbon atom of the olefins nomenclature as the asymmetrical organic compounds.

-- But when the groups attached to the different carbon atom of the olefins named as the symmetrical hydrocarbon.
+- But when the groups attached to the different carbon atom of the alkene or olefin nomenclature as the symmetrical in organic chemistry.

 |CH3 (H3C)C = CH2||as-dimethyl ethylene|